Jill Hyem: Early life and acting career

 Jill Hyem was born in 1937 in Putney, London, England, to Hilda (née Gladwell) and Rex, a solicitor, and was raised in Devon and East Sheen.

 From the age of ten, Hyem attended Farlington School, a boarding school in West Sussex, and studied at the Webber Douglas Academy of Dramatic Art.
 Her early acting experience saw her perform at the Connaught Theatre Worthing, where one of her roles was Eliza Doolittle in Pygmalion.
 Her film roles include The Trunk (1961) with Phil Carey.
 In 1962, Hyem made her West End debut in Goodnight Mrs Puffin with Irene Handl.

-Hyem's television appearances include Richard the Lionheart (1962) with Dermot Walsh, Dixon of Dock Green (two episodes 1959 and 1960), and Sergeant Cork (one episode, 1964).
+Hyem's television appearances include The Voodoo Factor (1960), Richard the Lionheart (1962) with Dermot Walsh, Dixon of Dock Green (two episodes 1959 and 1960), and Sergeant Cork (one episode, 1964).
 She also starred as Peggy Briggs, the daughter of Jimmy Edwards and Beryl Reid in the comedy series Bold as Brass (1964).

 Her experience playing minor roles persuaded Hyem she would do better as a writer and create more challenging parts for women.